TalMizrahii/UDP-VirtualChat/README.md

 The Server receives a port number as a system argument.
 It binds it to the Server's socket.

-For every message the Server receives from a client, the Server run validation checks including:
+For every message the Server receives from a client, we use several integrity checks to validate the string.
+If the string does not pass the integrity checks, we print an eror massage and then the client can try again.

+The integrity checks incluse:

 * If the request is by format.
 * If the request is to join the group, but the user is already in it.